First Netflix trailer shines with a significantly different style · KINO.de

 The plot of “Bright: Samurai Soul”

 Shortly after the shogunate has fallen, a one-eyed samurai and an orc who want to leave their past behind and strive for a new beginning run into the elf girl Sonya.
-As fate would have it, the three are drawn into an adventure in which they must bring Sonya back to the land of the elves, while the sinister organization of the Inferni tries to obtain possession of the magical wand that Sonya is carrying.
+As fate would have it, the three are drawn into an adventure in which they must bring Sonya back to the land of the elves, while the sinister organization of the Inferni tries to obtain possession of the magical wand that Sonya carries with them.

 On October 12th, “Bright: Samurai Soul” will be released exclusively on Netflix.